 If you're new to the world of SEO, there may be a ton of new words you're adding to your vocabulary.
 Some of those words may be Google Search Console and sitemap.

 If you're unsure what the two are, you're not alone.
 But, that's why we are here to help.

 Google Search Console is a free reporting tool, developed by Google, that provides insights surrounding how your website is performing.
 It reveals a ton of useful information that's vital if you want to have an effective SEO strategy, like how your site ranks for certain keywords, how often people are clicking on your website after a specific search query, who has linked to your content, and more.
 Google Search Console is a great tool to use when you want to improve your SEO strategy.

 There are multiple types of sitemaps.
 The four main types of sitemaps:

-Sitemaps can be generated manually or automatically.
+New sitemaps can be generated manually or automatically.
 For all blogging systems you will find a package or module doing the job.
 Some examples are https://github.com/wilr/silverstripe-googlesitemaps or Laravel Sitemap for, you guessed it, Laravel.

 Enter the URL of your sitemap

 Once you've submitted your sitemap to Google Search Console, sit back, relax, and wait for Google to do its thing.
 Other search engines will follow suit, but you might have to submit your sitemap URL separately.

 And by thing, we mean crawl and index your website so it can properly rank in the search results.
 This likely won't happen overnight, as Google has quite a few websites to crawl.
 Once it's finished, you'll have even more data to sink your teeth into.
 At the end of the day, submitting a sitemap is just another step you can do to perfect your SEO strategy.